Wondering what it’s like living in Singapore as an expat?

 How quickly do you adjust to the climate?

 Personally, I adjust very quickly to Singapore’s climate, and found myself struggling to handle the cold in Britain when I moved back!
-As a tropical third-culture kid, I found the humidity normal, and never once found it to be too much.
+As a tropical third-culture kid, I found the humidity normal when living in Singapore, and never once found it to be too much.
 However, if you’re not intrinsically used to it, you might find yourself sweating more than you’re comfortable with.

 With virtually no indoor space being seen without it, you can simply step inside should you need a reprieve from Singapore’s tropical weather.
 A/C makes living in Singapore easy, and the humidity suddenly not so bad.

-I find that the weather is luscious for the most-part, and you avoid the mugginess that comes with the British summer’s lack of A/C. As with anything climate related, your mileage may vary, but I find that acclimatisation generally comes quickly!
+I find that the weather is luscious for the most-part, and you avoid the mugginess that comes with the British summer’s lack of A/C. As with anything climate-related, your mileage may vary, but I find that acclimatisation generally comes quickly!
+So if you move here, after living in Singapore a while, you’ll soon find you get used to it.

 What is there to do when living in Singapore?